esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 2 - Fix Focus and Operability Issues for Keyboard Interactivity

+#### Issues that need fixing
 **Issue 1:** Update the stylesheet so that focus styles are visible.
 The styles can be found at `scss/_defaults.scss`.
+**Issue 2:** The MegaNav needs its items to be replaced with a semantic element that is focusable and operable.
+The markup can be found at `_includes/header.html`
+**Issue 3:** The links inside of the MegaNav sections should not be focusable when the menu is closed.

+#### My solutions to the issues